DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - An option from context menu permits to output the module's master phase to output 8 (ramp up signal shape, 0V to +10V, based on master tempo - clock / slave BPM).
 May be useful for rack debugging features, time reference in your rack...
 When you enable this option, the previous output settings are saved, then restored when you disable this option.

-- Transport (START/STOP) - LED is off while clock is stopped.
-LED is red while clock is running, controlled by button on module's chassis.
-LED is cyan while clock is running, controlled by RUN input.

 - RUN input: when set as **HI-GATE** (default setting), the clock runs while a high gate voltage is applied on RUN input jack.
 When set as **RUN/STOP**, the input acts as transport toggle, everytime the jack receives a pulse (trigger), at least +0.2V rising front.

 - RESET input: when the CV3 input is set as **RESET**, incoming +0.2V (rising front) pulse/gate will reset the main (master) module's phase, also all eight dedicated output phases.

-- **UNDER CONSIDERATION:** a lot of "shortcuts" - by mouse clicking on **input-related LED** or **output-related LED**: for input LED, left click over will select the relevant input (it becomes the current input, for further parameters edit), then bring the configuration page.
-For output LED, left click over will select the relevant output (it becomes the current output, for further parameters edit), then open the output base menu.
-On the same way, **right mouse click** will display... voltage scope for relevant input or output!
+- All embedded LED on module's chassis are RGB.

+- Transport (START/STOP button) - LED is **off** when clock is stopped.
+LED is **green** while clock is running and controlled by button on module's chassis.
+LED is **cyan** while clock is running and controlled by "RUN" input jack (either via held gate, or toggled by incoming pulses).
+LED is **red** while module is slave, during sync against mother clocking module (during sync operation, KlokSpid MkII uses "last registered/known BPM/frequency", during this degraded situation).

-- Input LED color scheme: cyan for pulses (triggers) / gates based inputs (CLK, RUN, and RESET).
-Green for CV-compliant voltages (in range), red if under-/over-voltage (outside range).
-Yellow for CLK only if set as BPM CV.
+- Input LED color scheme: **cyan** for pulses/gates based inputs (CLK, RUN, and CV3 as RESET). **Gradual green** for CV-compliant voltage. **Red** in case of undervoltage/overvoltage (in this case, the voltage is limited/clipped to min or max allowed value, regardling CV polarity setting). **Yellow** for CLK input, if slave mode and set as "BPM CV" only.

 - Output LED color scheme: red if output is disabled (its modifier is set to "OFF").
 Gradient green for regular output usage.
 Cyan for service voltage (its modifier is set to an "utility", like GATE, START, or STOP).
 Gradient purple (concerns output 8 only) if output 8 sends the master phase (the PHASE).